AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 To use the HTTP API destination to export data out of Experience Platform, you must meet the following prerequisites:

-* You must have an HTTP endpoint that supports REST API
+* You must have an HTTP endpoint that supports REST API.
 * Your HTTP endpoint must support [OAuth 2.0 client credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) authentication.
 This requirement is valid while the HTTP API destination is in the beta phase.
-* The client credential needs to be included in POST requests to your endpoint
+* The client credential needs to be included in POST requests to your endpoint.
 * Your HTTP endpoint must support the Experience Platform profile schema.
 No transformation to a 3rd-party payload schema is supported in the HTTP API destination.
 Refer to the [exported data](#exported-data) section for an example of the Experience Platform output schema.
 * Your HTTP endpoint must support headers.

 You can also use [Adobe Experience Platform Destination SDK](/help/destinations/destination-sdk/overview.md) to set up an integration and send Experience Platform profile data to an HTTP endpoint.

-## Connect to the destination {#connect}
+## Connect to the destination {#connect-destination}

 To connect to this destination, follow the steps described in the [destination configuration tutorial](../../ui/connect-destination.md).